- Break the hard linkage of Tapestry to Prototype and Scriptaculous, by introducing an abstraction layer

 data-required-message attribute.
 Setting

-memo.error to a validation error string will cause the field to be decorated with the error message and will indicate that the form itself is in error and not ready for submission.
+memo.error to a validation error string causes the field to be decorated with the error message and indicates that the form itself is in error and not ready for submission.

 A different event is triggered after the optionality check; The